 The promotion of the Professional Standards is fundamental to the project aims and objectives which will be reinforced through the network activities to help improve the quality of teaching and learning and assessment.

 emfec has been commissioned by the Education and Training Foundation (ETF) to deliver an innovative post-16 teacher training programme.
-The programme, SET for Teaching Success, will recruit and train 50 Science, Engineering and Technology (SET) graduates and/or those with significant and relevant industry experience.
-There may also be scope to include existing provider staff who wish to progress into teaching positions including, for example, work-based assessors and technicians.
+The programme, SET for Teaching Success, will recruit and train 16 Science, Engineering and Technology (SET) graduates and/or those with significant and relevant industry experience.
+There is scope to include existing provider staff who wish to progress into teaching positions including, for example, work-based assessors and technicians.

 The programme provides a unique opportunity to recruit and train FE teachers/tutors for the future.
 Directly funded by the Department for Education (through the Education and Training Foundation), the programme recognises the need to invest in the FE workforce and develop the skills needed to address the Sainsbury Review and the government's Post-16 Skills Plan.

 Hub funding will provide a grant of £5,000 to contribute towards:

 - Recruitment costs, including advertisements and other appropriate costs

 - Coaching and mentoring of the trainee teachers

 - A contribution towards staff replacement costs e.g. cover for the trainee teachers